 The University is prepared to provide its twenty-five percent match of the capital outlay funding upon project approval.
-The University will assume the cost of building a parking lot on the land of Bishop Hall.
 Pieces of the academic programs in this proposal are located in three other buildings.
 Once vacated these spaces will be repurposed for academic use from University funds outside of this project's cost.